josefondrej/vscode-cheatsheet/README.md

 ## TODO

-- [ ] How to remove unused imports in python
 - [ ] Display the external libraries in explorer view similar to PyCharm
 - [ ] Working with multiple workspaces -- what is the correct way to add them to pythonpath and use them?
   - one option is the pip install -e